-We can only remove abandoned vehicles if:
+We can only remove abandoned vehicles if both:

-- they have no valid road tax ; and
+- they have no valid vehicle tax

-- the owner is unknown; and
+- the owner is unknown

-Where we cannot help;
+Where we cannot help:

 Questions and facts about abandoned vehicles

-A vehicle has been left in your street for days, it may have been abandoned
+A vehicle has been left in my street for days – is it abandoned?

 We will check whether a vehicle reported as abandoned is taxed and has an MOT.
 We can only remove it if the owner is unknown and the vehicle untaxed.
 If the vehicle belongs to a neighbour or it has a valid tax then it does not meet the criteria for an abandoned vehicle.